0utputt/0utputt.github.io/README.md

 [![My Skills](https://skillicons.dev/icons?i=lua,html,css,python,blender,unity,ruby,markdown,robloxstudio&theme=light)](https://skillicons.dev)

 Hello, i am Output, I am from Turkey.
 I like coding, mostly in LUA (Roblox).
 I also make UGC in roblox, using Blender.
 I know a bit of python and a small bit of csharp.
-I cannot work on my roblox projects since roblox is banned in turkey (As i am writing this right now).

 # Projects that I work on
 ### LaxLey Donate